-The bill requires a court to impose an additional prison term of six years if an offender is convicted of, or pleads guilty to: (1) felonious assault, and (2) a specification that the victim, who must be under ten years of age at the time of the offense, suffered permanent disabling harm as a result of the offense.
+The bill requires a court to impose an additional prison term of six years if an offender is convicted of, or pleads guilty to: (1) felonious assault, and (2) a specification that the victim, who must be under age ten at the time of the offense, suffered permanent disabling harm as a result of the offense.

 The most recently compiled data on offenders sent to prison in calendar year 2015 indicates that up to about 36 offenders, or 0.2%, out of a total intake population of 19,844, were convicted of felonious assault in which the victim required in-patient hospitalization.
 It is likely that the majority of these victims recovered from their injuries with no permanent disability.
 Of these 36 offenders, the number that victimized a child under age ten in the commission of the offense is likely to have been small.
-This suggests that the combination of three elements in the same criminal act - (1) felonious assault, (2) permanent disabiling harm, and (3) victim under age ten - is a relatively infrequent occurrence.
+This suggests that the combination of three elements in the same criminal act - (1) felonious assault, (2) permanent disabling harm, and (3) victim under age ten - likely occurs relatively infrequently.